Chris Kyle

 Kyle was honorably discharged from the U.S. Navy in 2009, and published his bestselling autobiography, American Sniper, in 2012.
-An eponymous film adaptation of Kyle's book, directed by Clint Eastwood, and starring Bradley Cooper as Kyle, was released two years later.
 In 2013, Kyle was murdered by Eddie Ray Routh at the Rough Creek Lodge shooting range near Chalk Mountain, Texas.
-Routh, a former Marine with post-traumatic stress disorder (PTSD), was found guilty and sentenced to life in prison with no possibility of parole.
+Routh, a former Marine, was found guilty and sentenced to life in prison with no possibility of parole.
+A film adaptation of Kyle's book, directed by Clint Eastwood, and starring Bradley Cooper as Kyle, was posthumously released in 2014.
+His autobiography contains many incidents that are unverifiable or that appear to have been fabricated, and he was sued by Jesse Ventura for defamation.

 Early life and education

-Christopher Scott Kyle was born on April 8, 1974, in Odessa, Texas, the eldest of two boys born to Deborah Lynn (née Mercer) and Wayne Kenneth Kyle, a Sunday school teacher and deacon.
+Christopher Scott Kyle was born on April 8, 1974, in Odessa, Texas, the elder of two boys born to Deborah Lynn (née Mercer) and Wayne Kenneth Kyle, a Sunday school teacher and deacon.
 His father bought Kyle his first rifle at the age of eight, a bolt-action .30-06 Springfield rifle, and later a shotgun, with which they hunted deer, pheasant, and quail.
-Kyle and his brother grew up raising up to 150 head of cattle at a time.
+Kyle and his brother Jeff grew up raising up to 150 head of cattle at a time.
 Kyle attended high school in Midlothian, Texas, and after graduating in 1992, became a professional bronco rider and ranch hand, however his professional rodeo career ended abruptly when he severely injured his arm.
-He attended Tarleton State University for two years (1992–94), studying Ranch and Range Management.
+He attended Tarleton State University for two years (1992–1994), studying Ranch and Range Management.

 Military career

 Kyle went to a military recruiting office, as he was interested in joining the U.S. Marine Corps special operations.
-A U.S. Navy recruiter convinced him to try instead for the SEALs.
+Instead, he was convinced by a U.S. Navy recruiter to try for the SEALs.
 He enlisted in the United States Navy on August 5, 1998, and began basic training on February 10, 1999.
 He graduated from basic training at Naval Station Great Lakes, Illinois, in April 1999.
 He attended additional training as an Intelligence Specialist at NMITC Dam Neck, Virginia, from April to July 1999, and at NPC Millington, Tennessee, from August 1999 to March 2000.
 Initially, Kyle was rejected because of the pins in his arm, but he eventually received an invitation to the 24-week Basic Underwater Demolition/Sea, Air, Land (SEAL) training (BUD/S) at NAB Coronado, California.
 Kyle graduated with Class 233 in March 2001, followed by SEAL Qualification Training (SQT) at NAB Coronado from May to August 2001.

 Assigned to SEAL Team-3, sniper element, Platoon "Charlie" (later "Cadillac"), within the Naval Special Warfare Command, and with four tours of duty, Kyle served in many major battles of the Iraq War.
 His first long-range kill shot was taken during the initial invasion when he shot a woman carrying a hand grenade approaching a group of Marines.
 CNN reported the woman was cradling a toddler in her other hand.
 As ordered, Kyle opened fire, killing the woman before she could attack.
+Chris' brother Jeff also served two tours in Iraq with the Marines from 2000 to 2008, attaining the rank of Sergeant.